BME Psychology Archive

 Members of the Association have pledged themselves to the realization that they are Black people first and psychologists second….
 The membership assumes primary responsibility for engaging in critical thinking about the relationships between Black people and the society in which they live . . . we are pledged to effect change in those areas in which the American Psychological Association has been insensitive, ineffectual, and insincere.

-The Association of Black Psychologists (ABPSi) continues to work today.
+The Association of Black Psychologists (ABPSi) continues this work today.
 As their president points out: “Although we are 47 years removed from the founding of the ABPsi, we are seeing many of the same conditions that were present in 1968“.